zerp4/HOTAIR/README.md

 - *in vitro* SHAPE-MaP rep 1
 - *in vitro* SHAPE-MaP rep 2
 - *in vitro* SHAPE-MaP average

+### Trees

+Phylogenetic tree generated from the full-length MSA of HOTAIR that was clustered by 95% (Maximum Likelihood, General Time Reversible)

 # Structure Pipeline

 Analysis of SHAPE-MaP chemical probing data of HOTAIR *in cellulo* and *in vitro*.
 Includes quality control metrics and identification of structurally significant regions using chemical reactivity and Shannon entropy metrics.
 To follow along with the analysis, the following files are required:

 - HOTAIR_Structure_Probing_Analysis.ipynb
+- Data_input/Structure_Analysis/Supplemental_Data_2_HOTAIR_SHAPE-MaP.xlsx
-- etc...
+- Data_input/Structure_Analysis/Supplemental_Data_3_HOTAIR_deltaSHAPE.xlsx

 # Bioinformatics Pipeline

-The bioinformatics pipeline from Beeram et al [link] was applied to HOTAIR to generate the alignments in **1.
-Exon-aware and Full-length Searches**.
+The bioinformatics pipeline from [https://github.com/pylelab/NcRNA_Evolution_in_Primates] was applied to HOTAIR to generate the alignments in **Step 1.
+Genome Searches**.
 All subsequent steps are based on those alignments.
-To follow along with the analysis, the following files are required:

-- HOTAIR_Conservation_and_Covariation_Analysis.ipynb
-- etc...
+All files required for the analysis in HOTAIR_Conservation_and_Covariation_Analysis.ipynb are included in the subfolders of Data_input/Bioinformatics_Pipeline.

-## Step 1 Genome Searches
+## Step 1.
+Genome Searches

-### Step 1.1 Full-length Search
+### 1.1 Full-length Search

-### Step 1.2 Exon-aware Searches
+### 1.2 Exon-aware Searches

 ## Step 2.
 Scaffold Validation